IgniteUI/igniteui-docfx/en/components/mask.md

 ---
 title: Mask Directive
-_description: The Mask directive is intended to provide means for controlling user input and formatting the visible value based on a configurable mask rules.
+_description: The Mask directive is intended to provide means for controlling user input and formatting the visible value based on configurable mask rules.
 _keywords: Ignite UI for Angular, UI controls, Angular widgets, web widgets, UI widgets, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components Library, Angular mask directive, Mask, Directive, Mask Editor, Angular Mask Editor
 ---

 ##Mask
-<p class="highlight">The Ignite UI for Angular Mask directive provides convenient way to format user input through configurable mask rules.
-Masks are important when the input should obey specific format, like for example a phone number.
-They also provide visual clue for the end user what is expected as an input.</p>
+<p class="highlight">The Ignite UI for Angular Mask directive provides a convenient way to format user input through configurable mask rules.
+Masks are important when the input should obey a specific format, like for example a phone number.
+They also provide a visual clue for the end user what is expected as input.</p>
 <div class="divider--half"></div>

 ### Mask Demo